-There are different types of treatment for lymphoedema.
+There are different types of treatment to reduce swelling (lymphoedema).
 Some treatments are very new and research is also trying to improve treatments.

 The aim of lymphoedema treatment

 Specialists can’t cure lymphoedema but they can help you to control it.

 - prevent problems, such as infection

 - help you to live as normally as possible